 The dispensers should preferably be fitted with mechanical totalisers (in addition to the standard electromechanical totalisers fitted as standard).
 One set per hose.

-Elaflex SSB safety swivel breaks should be fitted for both standard as well as high flow hoses
+Elaflex SSB safety swivel breaks should be fitted for both standard as well as high flow hoses MOC for Line break on hose – Jaco / Sean

 Coastal Requirements (in addition to Inland Specification)